 American Astronomical Society, Henry Norris Russell Lectureship, 2011.

-American Institute of Physics and American Astronomical Society, Dannie Heinemann Prize, 1985 (account in Physics Today).
+American Institute of Physics and American Astronomical Society, Dannie Heinemann Prize for Astrophysics, 1985 (account in Physics Today).

 Astronomische Gesellschaft, Karl Schwarzschild Medal, 2012.